cjphaha/cjphaha/README.md

 This is my website 🌐:
 https://www.cjpa.top/

 * 🧐   Interested in full stack.
-Recent focus on backend.

-* 🌱   Currently learning Golang.

-* 💻   With 4 years' computer science and technology education and 2 years' development working experience.
+* 💻   With 4 years' computer science and technology education and 3 years' development working experience.

 * ⚡ Fun fact: Political topics, digital products and coding.

-* 🔭 I’m currently working on a spider project based on Golang and a common Golang package develop-tool for WeChat developlers.
+* 🔭 I’m currently working on a RPC project based on Golang